Documentation Index

 Step 6: Conclusion

-- Always ensure that your data is free of missing dates and values before forecasting with TimeGPT.
+- Always ensure that your data is free of missing dates before forecasting with TimeGPT.

 - Select a gap-filling strategy based on your domain knowledge (linear interpolation, constant filling, etc.).